03 - Risk

 A novel approach to long-term risk-sensitive control in stochastic systems through the so-called ergodic-risk criteria

 In stochastic systems, balancing performance with resilience to rare events is critical.
-Traditional approaches often focus on finite-horizon risk, overlooking long-term cumulative risks unless by imposing strong assumptions on process noise (missing reference).
+Traditional approaches often focus on finite-horizon risk, overlooking long-term cumulative risks unless by imposing strong assumptions on process noise (Biswas and Borkar, Annual Reviews 2023).
 My recent work (Talebi & Li, 2024) addresses this by introducing ergodic-risk criteria through probabilistic limiting theorems that can account for noise with unbounded moments.
 Then through primal-dual optimization techniques, an optimal policy is obtained that balances average performance with ergodic-risk constraints.
 This extends risk-sensitive methods to a more versatile framework for long-term risk-sensitive control in stochastic systems capable of handling extreme events.
 Central to my analysis is a tailored Functional Central Limit Theorem (FCLT), where I can establish convergence even in non-stationary environments with heavy-tailed noise.

-This is achieved by utilizing ergodic theory (Meyn et al., 2009), ensuring uniform ergodicity of controlled processes where stability is maintained even with heavy-tailed noise, provided it has a finite fourth moment.
+This is achieved by utilizing ergodic theory (Meyn, Tweedie, and Glynn, Markov Chains and Stochastic Stablity 2009), ensuring uniform ergodicity of controlled processes where stability is maintained even with heavy-tailed noise, provided it has a finite fourth moment.

 Key references: